 Deciding to get treatment for addiction is hands down one of the most important decisions you will ever have to make and is one that will help to save your life, restore genuine happiness as well as aid in the restoration of your physical and mental health.

-Addiction is a chronic condition, if professional help is not involved in multiple ways (such as therapy, interventions etc) there may be risk of a relapse.
-With the correct treatment, many persons are able to move past their addiction phase and go along to lead happy, healthy and successful lives.
+Addiction is a chronic condition; if professional help is not involved in multiple ways (such as therapy, interventions, etc.), there may be a risk of a relapse.
+With the correct treatment, many persons can move past their addiction phase and go along to lead happy, healthy and prosperous lives.
 You or your loved one suffering from addiction can achieve this as well.

 - Terrible cases of insomnia